weinnovateDesign/deepsh.com/content/blog/how-to-avoid-killing-an-idea.md

 ---
-title: "How to avoid killing an idea?"
+title: How to avoid killing an idea?
-description: "Taking idea to completion"
+description: Taking idea to completion
-publishedDate: "Apr 19, 2022"
+publishedDate: Apr 19, 2022
-slug: "how-to-avoid-killing-an-idea"
+slug: how-to-avoid-killing-an-idea
-abstract: "Writing is the first step towards articulating the idea with your selves.
-It allows you to review your thoughts and take the moment to revise and refine it before you can share it with the world."
+abstract: Writing is the first step towards articulating the idea with your selves.
+It allows you to review your thoughts and take the moment to revise and refine it before you can share it with the world.
 ---

 I often take inspiration from interviews of great movie directors, writers and artists.
 There is so much to learn from their ways of thinking and working.